sri/thumbs/README.txt

 I have about 2000 pictures (~4GB) under my ~/Pictures directory.
 From that, I want to select a subset and copy it to a new directory.
-This little script help me to do that quickly.
+This little script helps me to do that quickly.

 You use a browser to select the images.
 After you are done, those images will be copied to a directory.